OpenGVLab/InternVL/README.md

 ## News🚀🚀🚀
 - `2024/07/04`: 🚀We are pleased to release InternVL2.
 It achieved a 62.0% accuracy on the MMMU Benchmark, matching the performance of leading closed-source commercial models like GPT-4o.
-The API of our model can be applied by filling ([English application form](https://docs.google.com/forms/d/e/1FAIpQLSfMCzhPr1OOEKau_6jwTU0EiZMSFckDo-HMlc_hUudhF_97rw/viewform?usp=sf_link))/([中文申请表](https://wj.qq.com/s2/14910502/25a4/)).
+The free API of our model can be applied by filling ([English application form](https://docs.google.com/forms/d/e/1FAIpQLSfMCzhPr1OOEKau_6jwTU0EiZMSFckDo-HMlc_hUudhF_97rw/viewform?usp=sf_link))/([中文申请表](https://wj.qq.com/s2/14910502/25a4/)).
 Models are available at [HF link](https://huggingface.co/collections/OpenGVLab/internvl-20-667d3961ab5eb12c7ed1463e).
 - `2024/06/19`: 🚀We release Needle In A Multimodal Haystack ([MM-NIAH](https://github.com/OpenGVLab/MM-NIAH)), the first benchmark designed to systematically evaluate the capability of existing MLLMs to comprehend long multimodal documents. **Experimental results show that the performance of Gemini-1.5 on tasks involving image needles is no better than random guessing.**
 - `2024/06/04`: InternVL 1.5 achieved state-of-the-art in the Image MLLM category on the [Video-MME](https://github.com/BradyFU/Video-MME) dataset, demonstrating strong generalization across multiple images, surpassing many specialized Video MLLMs and nearing the top open-source video model, LLaVA-Next-Video.
 - `2024/05/30`: 🚀 🚀 We release [ShareGPT-4o](https://sharegpt4o.github.io/), a groundbreaking large-scale resource that we plan to open-source with 200K meticulously annotated images, 10K videos with highly descriptive captions, and 10K audio files with detailed descriptions.